potsrevennil/kapi-vim/README.md

 ## Introduction

 Ka-pi(咖啡) means coffee in my native language.
-Hoping that my configuration will be customized and gernal enough, so that the installation won't take longer time than making a cup of coffee.
+Hoping that my configuration will be customized and general enough, so that the installation won't take longer time than making a cup of coffee.

 ## Table of Contents